popgenmethods/momi/Readme.md

 * Parameter inference via gradient descent, automatic differentiation
 * Improvements to user interface and computational efficiency

-Version 1.0 will be released late 2015, to be accompanied with a second paper.
+Version 1.0 will be released late 2015 or early 2016, to be accompanied with a second paper.
 Stay tuned!